m-marini/wheellyj/octave/templates/policy_move_ratio.md

 This indicator tells us how many times the maximum action is more likely than other actions.

-**The minimum value of the ratio is 1** and occurs when all movement are equally probable.
+The minimum value of the ratio is 1 and occurs when all movement are equally probable.

 ANN output layers are generally of the tanh -> softmax type, so the maximum value of the tanh layer is +1 and the minimum value -1.

-The maximum value of the ratio is determined by the temperature $T=0.29$ of softmax layer and the number of actions $n=216$.
+The maximum value of the ratio is determined by the temperature $T$ of softmax layer and the number of actions $n$.

-**The maximum value of the ratio is to 958**

 $\frac{1}{e^{-2 \frac{n-1}{n T}}}$